Colleges scramble to ensure NIL deals are safe, compliant - WHIZ News

 CHARLOTTE, N.C.
-(AP) — Chris Clunie chuckles thinking about what Stephen Curry’s marketing potential might’ve been at Davidson College during the Wildcats’ remarkable 2008 NCAA Tournament run had Curry played in an era when college students could profit from fame and celebrity.
+(AP) — Chris Clunie chuckles thinking about what Stephen Curry’s marketing potential might’ve been at Davidson during the Wildcats’ remarkable 2008 NCAA Tournament run had Curry played in an era when college students could profit from their own fame and celebrity.

 Curry jerseys.
 Curry shoes.
 Curry chicken sliders.
 Who knows what else?